 Have you pooped recently and it looked stringy?

 The truth is that the texture or shape of your poop can say much about your health.
 A stringy poop is usually no cause for alarm, even though it could mean a whole lot of things.

 In this article, will answer your concerns about stringy poop, explaining its possible causes and what to do about it.
-Stringy poop is also commonly referred to as narrow, thin, pencil-thin or ribbon-shaped stool.
+Stringy poop is also commonly referred to as a narrow, thin, pencil-thin or ribbon-shaped stool.

 Occasionally, it may be associated with other symptoms like abdominal cramps, stomach pain, nausea or bloody poop.
 It is advised to seek medical advice if you have any of these associated symptoms.

 Let’s go on to the causes of stringy poop.

 What are the causes of stringy poop?

 There are numerous causes of stringy, narrow stools, and the good news is most times it isn’t something to worry too much about.
 You should only be bothered if it persists for a long period of time.
 Here are some causes of stringy poop

 2. Abdominal hernias

 Hernias happen when abdominal contents push through a defect in the wall of the abdomen.
 The result of this push is the compression of the contents of the intestines.
 This could cause narrowing of the intestinal passageway and less space for food waste to pass through, leading to narrow, pencil-thin stools.